Redshift

 You can observe the Doppler effect with sound waves, water waves, and electromagnetic waves, such as light or radio waves.
 People often observe this phenomenon in everyday life, such as the pitch change on a moving ambulance siren or the change in color of light as an object moves toward or away from them.

-Waves appear to have a higher frequency when the source and the observer are approaching each other, and a lower frequency when they are moving apart as a result of the Doppler effect.
-As a result, the pitch or wavelength of a sound wave is perceived differently.
+Waves appear to have a higher frequency when the source and the observer are approaching each other and a lower frequency when they are moving apart as a result of the Doppler effect.
+As a result, the pitch, or wavelength, of a sound wave is perceived differently.